mottaquikarim/PythonProgramming/app/src/Resources/pandas_glossary.md

 <img src="https://news.nationalgeographic.com/content/dam/news/2015/12/15/pandas/01pandainsemination.ngsversion.1450209600474.adapt.1900.1.jpg" style="margin: 0 auto; width: 50%; display: block;"/>

-## Attributes

-* `T` -- Transpose index and columns.
-* `at` -- Access a single value for a row/column label pair
-* `axes` -- Return a list representing the axes of the DataFrame.
-* `blocks` -- (DEPRECATED) Internal property, property synonym for as_blocks().
-* `columns` -- The column labels of the DataFrame.
-* `dtypes` -- Return the dtypes in the DataFrame.
-* `empty` -- Indicator whether DataFrame is empty.
-* `ftypes` -- Return the ftypes (indication of sparse/dense and dtype) in DataFrame.
-* `iat` -- Access a single value for a row/column pair by integer position.
-* `iloc` -- Purely integer-location based indexing for selection by position.
-* `index` -- The index (row labels) of the DataFrame.
-* `is_copy` -- Return the copy.
-* `ix` -- A primarily label-location based indexer, with integer position fallback.
-`loc` -- Access a group of rows and columns by label(s) or a boolean array.
-* `ndim` -- Return an int representing the number of axes / array dimensions.
-* `shape` -- Return a tuple representing the dimensionality of the DataFrame.
-* `size` -- Return an int representing the number of elements in this object.
-* `style` -- Property returning a Styler object containing methods for building a styled HTML representation fo the DataFrame.
-* `values` -- Return a Numpy representation of the DataFrame.

 ## Reading & Writing Data

 * `pd.read_csv(filename)` -- From a CSV file